nnMIL: A generalizable multiple instance learning framework for computational pathology

-To further assess the prognostic relevance of nnMIL, we investigated survival stratification using Kaplan–Meier (KM) curves based on predictions from nnMIL trained on Virchow2 (\textbf{\cref{fig:figure4} (b)}).
-For each of the 16 cancer types, patients were divided into high- and low-risk groups according to the median predicted risk.
-The resulting KM curves showed clear and consistent separation between risk groups, with log-rank $P$ < 0.001 for all cohorts except for LUSC ($P$ = 0.058).
-The survival stratification was particularly pronounced in renal (RCC), esophageal (ESCA), endometrial (UCEC), and colorectal cancers (COADREAD), with hazard ratios larger than 3.0 and greater separation between predicted risk groups.
+To further assess the prognostic relevance of nnMIL, we investigated survival stratification using Kaplan--Meier (KM) curves based on predictions from nnMIL trained on Virchow2 (\textbf{\cref{fig:figure4} (b)}).
+For each of the 16 cancer types, patients were stratified into high- and low-risk groups based on the median predicted risk score.
+The resulting KM curves showed clear and consistent separation between risk groups, with log-rank $P$~<~0.05 in 14 of 16 cohorts (LUSC: $P$ = 0.073, PAAD: $P$ = 0.089).
+The survival stratification was particularly pronounced in BRCA, CESC, COADREAD, RCC, and UCEC, with hazard ratios greater than 3.0.

-Finally, we performed a more detailed comparison of survival prediction performance within individual cancers (\textbf{\cref{fig:figure4} (c)}). nnMIL achieved the highest C-Index in 15 out of 16 cancer types, demonstrating consistently superior performance over other MIL methods.
-The most notable improvements were observed in breast (BRCA), low-grade glioma (LGG), esophageal (ESCA), colorectal (COADREAD), and liver (LIHC) cancers, where nnMIL exceeded the second-best method by 6–15\% in C-Index.
+Finally, we performed a more detailed comparison of survival prediction performance within individual cancers (\textbf{\cref{fig:figure4} (c)}). nnMIL achieved the highest C-Index in 15 out of 16 cancer types, demonstrating consistently superior performance over the two other top-performing MIL methods.
+The most notable improvements were observed in BRCA, LGG, ESCA, and LIHC cancers, where nnMIL exceeded the second-best method by 6--15\% in C-Index.
 In contrast, ABMIL and DSMIL generally yielded lower and more variable results across cohorts.
-Collectively, these analyses confirm that nnMIL provides more accurate and robust survival prediction across a wide range of tumor types.
+Collectively, these analyses demonstrate that nnMIL provides more accurate and robust survival prediction across a wide range of tumor types.